TheThingsNetwork/docs/_content/devices/bestpractices.md

 For this reason, the LoRaWAN documentation specifies clearly that **devices should perform join operations the less possible in their lifetime**.
 The LoRaWAN specifications warn especially against systematic rejoin in case of network failure.
 A device should keep the result of an activation in permanent storage if the device is expected to be turned off during its lifetime.

-A device not receiving messages from the network can be due to many reasons: if the network server is suffering from an outage, if gateways are suffering a system or network outage, if there's no coverage in the area...
+A device not receiving messages from the network can be due to many reasons: if the network server is suffering from an outage, if gateways are suffering a power or network outage, if there's no coverage in the area...
 Whenever a device rejoins, it consumes the closest gateway's airtime to emit the downlink - and if many devices in an area are rejoining at the same time (e.g. in case of a temporary gateway outage), this leads to a network bloating in the area.

 #### Examples